Altarmir/Train_VCS/Support tickets Assessment.md

 To get your master branch in sync git you need to:
-"git fetch origin"
+`
-'git reset --hard origin/master'
+git fetch origin
-'git clean -f -d'
+git reset --hard origin/master' git clean -f -d`

 # Ticket #2: Syncing internal server and GitHub?
 Hi GitHub!
 My company has an internal Git server used for deployments, we use GitHub,